MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/discover-url-organization-web-api.md

 ---
-title: "Discover the URL for your organization using the Web API (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Discover the URL for your organization using the Web API (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "Learn how you can use the Web API to discover at runtime the organizations, or instances that the logged-on user belongs to" ms.custom: "" ms.date: 09/30/2018